nberlee/talos/README.md

 ---
 # Friendly fork
 This is a friendly fork of [siderolabs/talos](siderolabs/talos).
 It is only here to support [SBC Turing RK1](https://turingpi.com/product/turing-rk1/).
-And it will be integrated in some way using [community managed SBCs](https://github.com/siderolabs/talos/issues/8065) in Talos 1.7.
+And it will be integrated in some way using [community managed SBCs](https://github.com/siderolabs/talos/issues/8065) in Talos 1.8?
+I am still waiting for custom kernel support.

 ## Using this fork
 [![asciicast](https://asciinema.org/a/635709.svg)](https://asciinema.org/a/635709)